Skip to main content

 Charity Fundraising & Income Generation

-Our charity lawyers help third-sector organisations to raise funds and generate income through partnerships, lotteries, appeals and more.
+Our leading charity lawyers help third-sector organisations to comply with fundraising legal requirements and generate income through partnerships, lotteries, appeals and more.

 Talk to us

-From ensuring that charities take into account ethical considerations when receiving donations to complying with charity law, the Code of Fundraising Practice and — where relevant — Gambling Commission requirements, our team of experts is on-hand to help you navigate this notoriously complex area.
+Fundraising represents a large percentage of most charities' income.
+From ensuring that you take ethical considerations into account when receiving donations to complying with charity law, the Code of Fundraising Practice and (where relevant) Gambling Commission requirements, our team of experts is on-hand to help you navigate this notoriously complex area.

 Volunteering food donations